mattcurrie/mealybug-tearoom-tests/the-comprehensive-game-boy-ppu-documentation.md

 On the CGB, there is strange behaviour if the value of this bit changes on particular T-cycles of the background tile data fetch.
 The following behaviour has been observed:

-- On all CGB revisions, settting `TILE_SEL` on the same T-cycle as a bitplane data read will cause it to use either:
+- On all CGB revisions, setting `TILE_SEL` on the same T-cycle as a bitplane data read will cause it to use either:
   - bitplane 1 data from the most recently drawn sprite as bitplane data, if any, or
   - bitplane 1 data from the most recently drawn tile as when `TILE_SEL` was last reset, if any, or
-  - bitplane ? data from the last tile on the previous row.
-Condition for this rule TBD... perhaps due to where the tile fetcher is interrupted while drawing the previous row of pixels.
-Different on different CGB revisions.
+  - bitplane 0 or 1 data from the read in progress during pixel 159 on the previous row when the tile fetcher is interrupted.
+The timing of which bitplane is selected differs between CGB revisions.
 - On all CGB revisions, excluding CPU CGB D, resetting `TILE_SEL` on the same T-cycle as a bitplane data read will cause the tile index to be instead used as the data for that bitplane.
 - On CPU CGB D, resetting `TILE_SEL` on the same T-cycle as the bitplane 1 data read will cause the PPU to instead read the bitplane data from the address for bitplane 0.